alegarciadelrio/devops-challenges/aws-developer-associate.md

 ### Operations

 - **BatchGetItem**: Permits the retrieval of multiple items from one or more tables in a single operation
+- **Parallel Scan API**: Scan is distributed across your table’s partitions
+- **Limit parameter**: To control the amount of data returned per request, prevent throttsling.

 ### Provisioned Capacity